FIFA Women's Club World Cup

 The FIFA Women's Club World Cup is an international women's association football competition that is proposed by the Fédération Internationale de Football Association (FIFA), the sport's global governing body.
-The inaugural edition is scheduled to take place in early 2028.
+The inaugural edition is scheduled to take place in January 2028.

 History

 The International Women's Club Championship (IWCC) was an annual invitational tournament organised by the Japan Football Association and the L. League.
 The first edition took place in 2012 with participation from four teams: Canberra United (Australia), INAC Kobe Leonessa (Japan), NTV Beleza (Japan), and Olympique Lyonnais (France) – who were the defending UEFA Women's Champions League winners.
 In October 2012, L-League's senior executive, Yoshinori Taguchi, revealed that he intended the IWCC run for three years and expand to include more continental champions.
 It was also envisaged that FIFA would ultimately endorse the tournament as a female equivalent of the FIFA Club World Cup.

 In October 2013, FIFA's executive committee heard a proposal from their Women's Football Task Force to explore the idea of an official FIFA Women's Club World Cup.
 The board of the Brazilian club São José, winner of the 2013 Copa Libertadores Femenina, went so far as to say that FIFA had approved the holding of an interclub tournament between the South American champions and 2012–13 UEFA Women's Champions League champions VfL Wolfsburg during 2014.
 The proposed match between the two continental champions, however, never progressed beyond the planning stages.

 In 2015 the FIFA Women's Football Task Force again proposed the creation of the FIFA Women's Club World Cup.
 The Task Force also proposed an increase in teams and in development of competitions at confederation level in relation to the FIFA Women's Club World Cup.

 A friendly played between Arsenal L.F.C.
 (FA Women's Cup holders) and Seattle Reign FC (NWSL Shield holders) on 26 May 2016 (finished with a draw of 1–1) at Memorial Stadium in Seattle was described as "a stepping stone to the grand idea of a FIFA Women's Club World Cup".